 *C9.01.
 Authority to call a pastor shall be in this congregation by at least a two-thirds vote of voting members present and voting at a meeting legally called for that purpose.
 Before a call is issued, the officers, or a committee elected by this congregation to recommend the call, shall seek the advice and help of the bishop of the synod.

-*C9.02.
-Only a member of the roster of Ministers of Word and Sacrament of the Evangelical Lutheran Church in America or a candidate for the roster of Ministers of Word and Sacrament who has been recommended for the congregation by the synod bishop may be called as a pastor of this congregation.

 *C9.02 This congregation may call as a pastor only:

 a. a member of the roster of Ministers of Word and Sacrament of the Evangelical Lutheran Church in America; or